alex1792/Scoreboard/README.md

 - This warning message will not affect your socket.io service, as well as the functionality provided in the page.
 ---

+### 2025/06/12
+- Create a page to let users to uploade game schedule (.xlsx file)
+- Use the schedule file to create games
+- Adjust delete game page
+---

+### 2025/06/13
+- Analyze the schedule file and create matches
+- Database table structure modified
+- Fix register function
+---

+### 2025/06/14
+- Modulize the JavaScript function, write socket functions into socketServerice.js
+- Fix update score function and socre-update-listener
+---